 - providing advice on medical issues to the panel members

 Global Health is located in Sydney, Australia.

 Panel Physicians may contact Global Health by the web enquiry form, email, fax, telephone or post.
 We prefer that you use the web enquiry form or email wherever possible.

 See: Contact Us

-Note: Applicant queries regarding specific cases should be directed to the relevant DIAC case officer or processing centre.
+Note: Applicant queries regarding specific cases should be directed to the Department's relevant case officer or processing centre.

 If Global Health is not immediately available to answer your query we will usually get back to you within three working days.